-Shyla is a black scarf which is loosely draped around the head covering the hair.
+Shyla is a black scarf that is loosely draped around the head, covering the hair.

-Some women also cover their face with light see-through fabric draped over their faces.
+Some women also cover their faces with light see-through fabric draped over their faces.

-Burqa is traditionally made of a special type of cloth unlike the main headscarf.
-At first sight, the Burqa looks like they are made of metal, but it is a special lightweight and sweat absorbing cloth.
-These burqas are of red, yellow and green colors among which the red ones are the most expensive while green a tad cheaper.
+Burqa is traditionally made of a special type of cloth, unlike the main headscarf.
+At first sight, the Burqa looks like it is made of metal, but it is a special lightweight and sweat absorbing cloth.
+These burqas are of red, yellow, and green colors, among which the red ones are the most expensive while green a tad cheaper.

 A small piece of wood keeps the Burqa in shape and bridges over the nose without actually touching the face.
 Burqa is tied to the back of the head with white cotton strings.
 In the olden times, every woman made their burqas by hand.

 Burqas were worn by girls once they pass the age of puberty.
 The original idea of it was to provide modesty for women.
 Some women wear Burqas for special occasions as part of the culture.
-The younger generation of Emirati women only wear traditional Burqa for wedding ceremonies.
+The younger generation of Emirati women-only wears traditional Burqa for wedding ceremonies.